-Although not confirmed, I have a strong suspicion Mr. Breivik was not an absolute socially avoidant person, but clearly was extremely quiet, reserved and private about the vast majority of his affairs, internal thought processes, day to day interactions with peers, and aspects of his life he wasn’t passionate about.
+Although not confirmed, I have a strong suspicion Mr. Breivik was not an absolute socially avoidant person, but clearly was extremely quiet, reserved and private about most of his affairs, internal thought processes, day to day interactions with peers, and aspects of his life he wasn’t passionate about.
 I would venture to guess he spent most of his social time and energy online either emailing peers and colleagues, posting information at his Facebook profile, and the most obvious, spending hours upon hours alone fantasizing about his Knights Templar image and writing his 1500-page manifesto.
 This ridiculous fantasy and evidence of his “Alice in Wonderland” mind can be seen in the picture below showing him armed for action.

 Forensic evaluations by psychiatrists and psychologist will conduct extensive psychiatric examinations concluding Mr. Breivik may suffer from narcissistic personality disorder, an agitated depression or possible Bipolar Disorder.
 It’s also possible doctors may diagnose him with Personality Disorder (Not Otherwise Specified) which is given when the respondent exhibits maladaptive patterns of behavior but doesn’t fit in one of the personality disorders outlined in the DSM-IV or ICD-10.
 Despite his representing attorney is already claiming he suffers from severe psychiatric illness, Mr. Breivik can still be perfectly sane and commit mass murder without suffering from Schizophrenia or severe Bipolar Disorder with Psychotic Features.